 Cycling is an important part of Dutch culture.
-As the Dutch dare to do what most people wouldn’t on bicycles (like carrying an entire TV on their backseat), you would think they’d be super careful by wearing a helmet, right?
+As the Dutch dare to do what most people wouldn’t do on bicycles (like carrying an entire TV in their backseat), you would think they’d be super careful by wearing a helmet, right?

 1. Other road users are more aware of cyclists

-Compare this to the UK where only 4% of journeys are taken by bike, and you can begin to understand why Dutch car users are so used to sharing the road.
+Compare this to the UK, where only 4% of journeys are taken by bike, and you can begin to understand why Dutch car users are so used to sharing the road.

-According to the Dutch Institute for Road Safety and Research (SWOV), travel by bike is less safe than travel by car.
-However, travel by bike is safer than travel by moped or by motorcycle.
+According to the SWOV, travel by bike is less safe than travel by car.
+However, travel by bike is considered safer than moped or motorcycle travel.

 2. No one wears a helmet while walking

 OK, this argument may sound a bit weak at first glance, but hear us out because it’s true!
 Head injuries aren’t as likely to happen when you are cycling.
 Even more so, they are more likely to happen while driving, or, surprisingly, walking!